Ai-C-12/NBA-Evolution-of-Strategy/README.md

 Dashboard link***

 ## **Limitations & ethics**
-- Known limitations and assumptions (small sample sizes, biases, missingness).
-- Privacy or ethical considerations (PII removed? anonymized?).
-- If data are sensitive: state that raw data are not included and describe how to access.
+- Data only includes NBA team stats from 2000–2025.
+Some values may be missing or incomplete.
+- Merging datasets and filling NaNs with 0 may introduce minor biases.

 ## **Contact**
-- Maintainer: Aidan Chow (GitHub: @Ai-C-12, email: chow.aidanl@gmail.com)
+Maintainer: Aidan Chow (GitHub: @Ai-C-12, email: chow.aidanl@gmail.com)